pjtunstall/a-ray-tracer-darkly/README.md

 ### Particles

-The `particles` module offers a `swarm` function to produce a swarm of discrete particles.
+The `particles` module offers a `swarm` function to produce a swarm of spheres.

 ```rust
 pub fn swarm(